solace-fi/solace-docs/docs/dev-docs/sdk-nightly/Getting Policy Data.md

 ### **getExistingPolicy**

-Gets all existing policies for a given address
+Gets all existing policies for a given address.
+The first parameter for the address is mandatory , the second parameter for an object mapping chain ids to rpc urls is optional, and the third parameter for including results from testnets is optional.

 ```js
 // Create policy object